Transform your clinical practice with coherent functionality and unparalleled patient satisfaction.

 Example: The prescription includes a GST number and other billing details, ensuring financial transparency.

-Key Components of a Radiology Report:
+Key Components of a Radiology Report Template:

 1. Patient Identification: